well-typed/hs-bindgen/manual/LowLevel/Usage/03-ClangOptions.md

 Clang options may also be set using environment variables.
 This is particularly useful when setting environment-specific configuration that may not be hard-coded in the source code.
-Options specified via the CLI or the Template Haskell API take precedence.
+Most options specified via the CLI or the Template Haskell API take precedence (see above).

 - __When compiling natively (i.e., without specifying a target)__, `hs-bindgen`
   reads `BINDGEN_EXTRA_CLANG_ARGS` and splits its string value into command-line